 - What are their most pressing needs?

 - How can your blog offer unique solutions to these problems?
-(Hint: this should be incorporated into your blog business plan too)
+(Hint: this should be incorporated into both your overall blog business plan and blog planner template too)

 - Do you want your blog name to appeal to a specific reader demographic?

 - What kinds of skills and abilities do your readers have?